paulelliott/fabrication/README.markdown

 Setting the :from option will inherit the class and all the attributes from the named Fabricator.
 Even if you haven't defined a :company Fabricator yet, it will still work as long as it references an actual class name.

+### Fabricating ###

+Now that your Fabricators are defined, you can start generating some objects!
+To generate the LLC from the previous example, just do this:

+    llc = Fabricate(:llc, :name => "Awesome Labs", :location => "Earth")

+That will return an instance of the LLC using the fields defined in the Fabricators and overriding with anything passed into Fabricate.

 ### Contributing ###

 I (paulelliott) am actively maintaining this project.
 If you would like contribute, please fork the project, make your changes on a feature branch, and submit a pull request.